-- To complete the application for field placement at the time indicated, providing information about talents, interests, and preferences for type of field placement. - To participate in required pre-placement group meeting(s) with the field placement director or coordinator and in agency screening interviews. - To complete required field placement in accordance with the Social Work Program's policies and procedures. - To regularly attend and actively participate in the weekly two hour field placement class in order to facilitate the positive integration of the field and class experience. - To participate in designing, at the beginning of each semester, an educational contract that includes mutual expectation for learning and performance, as well as specification of goals, tasks and assignments to be completed.
-This contract is developed in the field placement course and approved by both the field liaison and the fieldinstructor. - To conform to the NASW Code of Ethics and the agency's expectations for professional behavior in such areas as administrative protocol, confidentiality, record-keeping, and accountability.
+- To complete the application for field placement at the time indicated, providing information about talents, interests, and preferences for type of field placement. - To participate in required pre-placement group meeting(s) with the Field Director or Field Placement Coordinator and in agency screening interviews. - To complete required field placement in accordance with the Social Work Program's policies and procedures. - To regularly attend and actively participate in the weekly or bi-weekly field seminar class in order to facilitate the positive integration of the field and class experience. - To participate in designing, at the beginning of each semester, an educational contract that includes mutual expectation for learning and performance, as well as specification of goals, tasks and assignments to be completed.
+This contract is developed in the field placement course and approved by both the Faculty Liaison and the Field Instructor. - To conform to the NASW Code of Ethics and the agency's expectations for professional behavior in such areas as administrative protocol, confidentiality, record keeping, and accountability.
 Special attention should be paid to the issue of client confidentiality.
-Proceedings, recordings, or other agency-based assignments required for class which contain material about clients should be carefully disguised and reviewed by Field Instructor. - To notify the Field Instructor promptly when lateness or absence is unavoidable.
+Proceedings, recordings, or other agency-based assignments required for class, which contain material about clients should be carefully disguised and reviewed by Field Instructor. - To notify the Field Instructor promptly when lateness or absence is unavoidable.
 Any client commitments that cannot be kept should be communicated to both the Field Instructor and to the client involved. - To make up any missed hours in accordance with the policy statement requirements. - To prepare an agenda for supervision session and to come to such conferences prepared with questions as well as to discuss aspects of the field work.
-Written material should be kept current and, if possible, be given to the field instructor for review inadvance. - To bring questions or concerns and problems to the attention of the field instructor.
+Written material should be least current and if possible he given to the Field Instructor for review in advance.

+- To bring questions or concerns and problems to the attention of the Field Instructor.
 If any issues cannot be resolved at that time, it is the student's responsibility to call the issue to the attention of the faculty liaison as early in the semester as possible. - To participate in an ongoing evaluation process as a developing professional social worker.
-The student and field instructor should review the educational contract and revise it when necessary.
-The student should be prepared to participate in the end-of-semester evaluation process with the field instructor and the faculty liaison.
+The student and Field Instructor should review the educational contract and revise it when necessary.
+The student should be prepared to participate in the end-of-semester evaluation process with the Field Instructor and the Faculty Liaison.
 Students must complete a "student copy" of the field evaluation to be used by the Field Instructor in completing the final evaluation. - To ensure that proper guidelines are followed when the place of employment becomes a field placement site.